 Information the district presents to the Board is reviewed to the extent practicable with the standards of being direct, simple, brief and complete before it is released.
-The district has developed presentations for monitoring reports that outline key points.
-The Board has recently clarified that "complete" should include explaining thinking, describing pros/cons, and discuss conflicting values and professional opinions.
-Going forward, staff will add this to the monitoring report.
+The Board clarified last year that "complete" should include explaining thinking, describing pros/cons, and discuss conflicting values and professional opinions.
+Internal Monitoring Reports have consistently been complete as defined by the description above.